ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/README.md

 This research applies a **Systematic Literature Review (SLR)** across ten selected academic and industry publications that address Zero Trust Architecture (ZTA), maturity models, and readiness assessment frameworks.

 **Key methodological steps:**
-1. **Systematic Review (SLR):** Identification and analysis of 10 peer-reviewed and authoritative sources on Zero Trust maturity and CSF frameworks.
+1. **Systematic Review (SLR):** Identification and analysis of 10 Zero Trust maturity and CSF frameworks.
 2. **Frequency-based Weighting:** Extraction of mentions and significance of each of the eight Zero Trust dimensions across all papers.
 3. **Normalization:** Conversion of total frequency counts into proportional weights that sum to 1.0.
 4. **Readiness Scoring:** Application of a 1–5 Likert scale (Non-existent → Optimized) to rate organizations, combined with weighted values to compute an overall readiness score.